 But if you really want to get results, then you must find a good teacher.
 Is there a book by a meditation master that really resonates with you?
 Then what are you waiting for?
 Go get instruction from that person!
 That’s what I did.
 After reading my teacher’s books, I flew halfway around the world to go learn from him.
 You can do it too!

 Drop me a comment below if you have questions.
 Or if you haven’t already gotten your free stuff, then make sure to grab them here.
-Mindfully yours, Sifu Anthony I’m Anthony Korahais, and I used qigong to heal from clinical depression, low back pain, anxiety, and chronic fatigue.
+Best regards, Sifu Anthony I’m Anthony Korahais, and I used qigong to heal from clinical depression, low back pain, anxiety, and chronic fatigue.
 I’ve already taught thousands of people from all over the world how to use qigong for their own stubborn health challenges.
 As the director of Flowing Zen and a board member for the National Qigong Association, I'm fully committed to helping people with these arts.
 In addition to my blog, I also teach online courses and offer in-person retreats and workshops.